seedroidstudios/seedroidstudios/README.md

 - 👋 Hi, I’m @seedroidstudios
 - 👀 I’m interested in ... neural networks, data moshing, nft, AR/VR/XR, digitalization of physical world, 3d scanning, pointclouds, mocap, animation and vfx
 - 🌱 I’m currently learning ...
-Python, Blender, Unity
+Python, Nodejs, Blender, Unity
 - 💞️ I’m looking to collaborate on ... anything relating to adventures in the metaverse and altered states
 - 📫 How to reach me ... seedroidstudios@gmail.com